jamesob/biketrip/_posts/2011-5-6-DC-Antics-Day-12.md

 From there, some older couple on a tandem took control of the mass and led us on some tedious route.
 Eventually, Vanessa and I managed to wrangle control and take the mass to "Future Park."
-That managed to kill the ride and get everyone else lost since none ever goes to Southwest.
+That managed to kill the ride and get everyone else lost since no one ever goes to Southwest.

 In classic James fashion, we had been biking for the entire evening without eating anything.
-Fortunately, Amsterdam Falafel was only halfway across the city, so we went there for me to fail to convince a drunk guy that although there was no meat in the Falafel it was still delicious.
+Fortunately, Amsterdam Falafel was only halfway across the city, so we went there for me to fail to convince a drunk guy that although there was no meat in the Falafel, it was still delicious.

 Then there was beer.